xxx-cook-book/django-cook-book/Databases/PersistentConnections.md

     1. It gets CONN_MAX_AGE from DATABASES, sets close_at

        ```python
            max_age = self.settings_dict['CONN_MAX_AGE']
            self.close_at = None if max_age is None else time.time() + max_age
        ```

     2. Actually the code above affects close_if_unusable_or_obsolete, which closes the connection if 'self.close_at is not None and time.time() >= self.close_at'

     3. close_if_unusable_or_obsolete itself is being called by close_old_connections, which in turn is a request handler for signals.request_started and signals.request_finished

-  * We have a worker, which is effectively a django app but but it doesn't process any HTTP requests.
+  * We have a worker, which is effectively a django app but it doesn't process any HTTP requests.
 In fact that makes all connections persistent because close_old_connections never gets called

 * Solution